Post-concussion syndrome

-Post-concussion syndrome (PCS) is a set of symptoms that may continue for weeks, months, or a year or more after a concussion – medically classified as a so-called mild traumatic brain injury (TBI).
-About 34 to 35% of people with concussion experience persistent or prolonged symptoms 3 to 6 months after injury.
+Post-concussion syndrome (PCS), also known as persisting symptoms after concussion, is a set of symptoms that may continue for weeks, months, or years after a concussion.
+PCS is medically classified as a mild traumatic brain injury (TBI).
+About 35% of people with concussion experience persistent or prolonged symptoms 3 to 6 months after injury.
 Prolonged concussion is defined as having concussion symptoms for over four weeks following the first accident in youth and for weeks or months in adults.

 A diagnosis may be made when symptoms resulting from concussion last for more than three months after the injury.
 Loss of consciousness is not required for a diagnosis of concussion or post-concussion syndrome.
 However, it is important that patients find help as soon as they notice lingering symptoms within one month, and especially when they notice their mental health deteriorating, since they are at risk of post-concussion syndrome depression.

 Though there is no specific treatment for PCS, symptoms can be improved with medications and physical and behavioral therapy.
 Education about symptoms and details about expectation of recovery are important.
 The majority of PCS cases resolve after a period of time.

 Signs and symptoms

-In the past, the term PCS was also used to refer to immediate physical symptoms or post-concussive symptoms following a minor TBI or concussion.
-The severity of these symptoms typically decreases rapidly.
-In addition, the nature of the symptoms may change over time: acute symptoms are most commonly of a physical nature, while persisting symptoms tend to be predominantly psychological.
-Symptoms such as noise sensitivity, problems with concentration and memory, irritability, depression, and anxiety may be called 'late symptoms' because they generally do not occur immediately after the injury, but rather in the days or weeks after the injury.
-Nausea and drowsiness commonly occur acutely following concussion.
-Headache and dizziness occur immediately after the injury, but also can be long lasting.
+Concussion can be associated with a wide range of non-specific symptoms after the initial injury: physical, such as headache; cognitive, such as difficulty concentrating; and emotional and behavioral, such as irritability, anxiety of depression.
+Many of the symptoms associated with persisting symptoms after concussion are common or may be exacerbated by other disorders, so there is considerable risk of misdiagnosis.
+Persisting symptoms after concussion are usually defined as symptoms lasting more than 4 weeks after the initial injury.

-The condition is associated with a wide range of non-specific symptoms: physical, such as headache; cognitive, such as difficulty concentrating; and emotional and behavioral, such as irritability.
-Many of the symptoms associated with PCS are common or may be exacerbated by other disorders, so there is considerable risk of misdiagnosis.
-Headaches that occur after a concussion may feel like migraine headaches or tension-type headaches.
-Most headaches are tension-type headaches, which may be associated with a neck injury that occurred at the same time of the head injury.
+Headaches that occur after a concussion may feel like migraine headaches (which resolve with the same medications) or tension-type headaches.
+Most headaches are tension-type headaches (which may be associated with a neck injury with sneezing and swallowing symptoms) that occurred at the same time of the head injury.